elencho/react-native-inactive-time/README.md

 ## Plans

-Library is beta version right now, I want to add tests and get some user feedback to make is more user friendly, so all your comments matter for me.
+Library is beta version right now.
+I want to add tests and get some user feedback to make it more user friendly, so I appreciate all your comments and feedback.

 ## Contact